Lyndon B. Johnson - Key Events

 On March 7, 1965, more than 500 marchers attempted to cross the Edmund Pettis Bridge, when state troopers confronted them and demanded that they turn around.
 The marchers halted facing the troopers, and the troopers advanced on the marchers, attacking them with nightsticks and tear gas.
 SNCC leader John Lewis was clubbed in the head and suffered a skull fracture.
 Images of the attacks on the peaceful marchers were broadcast throughout the country, and the incident became known as “Bloody Sunday.”
 Two days later, Martin Luther King, Jr., led a group of protestors on another march from Selma.
 When police confronted them, however, they knelt in prayer and turned around.

 In his address to Congress on March 15, President Johnson used stirring oratory to create support for voting rights legislation.
 He spoke of events in Selma as a historic moment and continually pressed the right to vote as a fundamental American right, proclaiming, “Every American citizen must have an equal right to vote.”
 He stressed that denying the right to vote to African Americans cheapened the ideals of America for everyone.
-(Click here to read and listen to his speech in its entirety.)

 The Voting Rights Act passed both houses of Congress with bipartisan support.
 On August 6, 1965, President Johnson signed the Voting Rights Act.
 The act outlawed practices, such as literacy tests, that had been used to keep African Americans from registering to vote.
 The Justice Department gained the power to intervene where discriminatory practices had kept less than 50 percent of eligible voters from registering to vote.
 If this intervention failed to fix the situation, federal registers could take over the local voting systems.